One-Week Northern Lights Winter Package with Ice Caving & National Parks

 • More

-Thingvellir is also home to the Silfra fissure, a deep crevasse filled with crystal-clear water from an underground river.
-It's between the Eurasian and North American tectonic plates and provides a unique opportunity to get a clear view of the geological activity.
+Thingvellir is also home to the Silfra Fissure, a deep crevasse filled with crystal-clear water from an underground river.
+Situated between the Eurasian and North American tectonic plates, it offers a unique opportunity to witness geological activity up close.

-If you're looking for a thrill, why not add a snowmobiling trip to your day?
-From the Gullfoss parking lot, you'll head onto the Langjokull glacier and zoom across the ice cap at high speeds.
+For those seeking a bit more excitement, consider adding a snowmobiling tour.
+From the Gullfoss parking lot, you’ll head to Langjokull Glacier, where you can zoom across the ice cap at high speeds.

-After an action-packed day, you'll return to Reykjavik in time for a fun evening in the city.
-Remember to watch out for the northern lights in the sky above as you drive back.
+After an action-packed day, you’ll return to Reykjavik, where you will have the chance to spot the northern lights as you drive back.

-You'll spend the second night in the same hotel in downtown Reykjavik.
+You’ll spend the night in your cozy hotel in downtown Reykjavik, ready to rest and recharge for the adventures ahead.

 Read more